evergreen-ci/git-co-evg-base/README.md

 compare the failure with what was seen in the base commit to understand if your changes may have introduced the failure.

-This command allows you to specify criteria to use to find and checkout a git commit to start work from.
+This command allows you to specify criteria to use to find a git commit to start work from.

 ## Documentation